resumejob/awesome-resume/README.md

 ### Summary
 - I have defined and executed the technical roadmap for multiple startups.
 This involved designing and implementing infrastructure, backend and frontend architecture and building several engineering teams from scratch including hiring, training and selection of appropriate working practices.
 - I enjoy proactively finding structured, lasting solutions to interdisciplinary and complex problems with minimal dependency on other stakeholders.
 A strong believer in the performance of teams, previous management experience and my cross domain expertise allow me to significantly add value to a team in multiple ways.
 References available upon request.
+- Develop, maintain and support application programs for administrative, Web and mobile systems using Java and related tools.
+Analyze code for system testing and debugging; create test transactions to find, isolate and rectify issues; and manage a team of three programmers.
 - Highly innovative.
 Good Analytical and Entrepreneurial skills that lead to find out newer ideas from existing systems and data.Highly adaptable.
 Continual self-learner.
 Enjoys working both as a team member and individual.
 - Leveraged responsive tools to consistently complete product deliverables ahead of schedule.
+- Lead programmer with a track record of incorporating user and business requirements into cost-effective, secure and user-friendly solutions known for scalability and durability.
+- Knowledge of commercial and open source software/database engineering tools, design techniques, CASE tools and security standards.
+_ Proven leader and project manager; drive system architecture decisions and lead projects from concept through the release process.
+- Innovator of next-generation solutions, systems and applications giving companies a competitive edge and producing outstanding results for customers.
 - Designed and developed an auto tweeting utility that gave exposure to buyers and sellers in social media.

 ### Project